 The provisions of this Act shall come into operation on the day fixed by proclamation 1.

-3. Terms used in this Act
+3. Terms used

 (1) In this Act, unless the context otherwise requires —

+Account means the Heritage Account established under section 14;

 building, in relation to any land, includes any structure erected or placed on or in that land, and any part of the building or fence or other appurtenance to the building;

 Chairperson means the person holding or acting in the office of Chairperson of the Council;